montrosesoftware/tarpon/README.md

-# face-poker-messaging
+# Tarpon
-Golang Messaging Server using NATS, Redis and WebSockets.
+Golang secure and fast messaging server using NATS, Redis and WebSockets.